Can recovery improve?

 - Over-consuming the body: high-intensity exercise, long working hours, and irregular routines increase body load and affect recovery capacity [5].

-- Sudden environmental changes: travel, jet lag, and temporary schedule changes can also lower body state in the short term [1].
+- Sudden environmental changes: travel, jet lag, and temporary schedule changes can also lower recovery in the short term [1].

-When Body State is low, phase signals can become harder to read.
+When recovery is low, phase signals can become harder to read.
 Body temperature, heart rate, and HRV may not follow their usual pattern, so period-related symptoms can feel less predictable [1][3].

-2. How stress, sleep, and overuse affect Body State
+2. How stress, sleep, and overuse affect recovery

 Stress